-Note: If there is any change to this setting, you will need to reboot the system for the change to take effect.
-Refer to Intel's website for details.)
+Note: If there is any change to this setting, you will need to power off and restart the system for the change to take effect.
+Please refer to Intel's website for detailed information.)

-►CPU Power Management Configuration
+► CPU Power Management Configuration

 This submenu allows the user to configure the following CPU Power Management settings.